Air Tahiti: Air Polynésie

 In 1970, RAI rebranded again as Air Polynésie.
 Nicknamed "Air Po" by Polynesians, the company asserted more of its Polynesian identity and implemented regular services throughout French Polynesia and especially to the more remote islands.
 The airline had a "virtual monopoly" due to a convention with the territorial government.
 Initially operating a Short Sandringham "Bermuda" flying boat, a Douglas DC-4 propliner and a de Havilland Canada DHC-6 Twin Otter turboprop, it later added a Britten-Norman BN-2 Islander and two Fokker F27 Friendships.
 It began operations to Huahine in April 1971.
 In late 1984, faced with a need for new capital to purchase modern aircraft, it threatened to wind itself up unless a loan was guaranteed by the territorial government.

 Air Tahiti again

 In 1985, the former UTA (by then absorbed by Air France) sold a majority of Air Polynesia shares, with 25% being given to the French Polynesian government and the remaining 45% sold to local investors.
-In 1987 the airline was again rebranded as Air Tahiti, using a fleet of ATR 42 regional turboprop aircraft.
-Between 1987 and 2007 it quadrupled its passenger-kilometres travelled, from 75 million to 315 million.
+In 1987, the airline was again rebranded as Air Tahiti, using a fleet of ATR 42 regional turboprop aircraft.
+Between 1987 and 2007, it quadrupled its passenger-kilometres travelled, from 75 million to 315 million.

 Destinations

-Air Tahiti covers a network of 47 islands in French Polynesia and Cook Islands.
+Air Tahiti covers a network of 48 destinations, most of which are in French Polynesia, although one is available in the Cook Islands.